-Furthering education classes can result in a professional certificate, a master’s degree, or nothing at all.
+You may want to do an EdD vs PhD degree comparison if you are looking at getting a higher degree, though you can also take furthering education classes that can result in a professional certificate.
 Depending on what classes you take, how they fit into your field of study, and what educational degree you are seeking, it may be a matter of months, or it may take years to accomplish your goal, but the additional education can easily improve your marketability.
 Staying on top of the latest techniques available in your field as they are developed will also allow you to stay on par with the young graduates as they move into your field of teaching.
 This will allow you to increase your competitiveness in the ever-changing field of education.

 Change Your Focus